karayabin/universe-snapshot/README.md

 How to install?
 ---------------

-If you're new to the universe, the simplest way of testing it is probably to download this repository into your application.
+If you're new to the universe, the simplest way of testing it is probably to download all the planets at once into your application.

 1. Create a directory on your machine.
 I will use **/path/to/my_app**.
-2. Download this repository somewhere on your computer.
+2. Download this repository somewhere on your computer, unzip it, and go inside its main directory.
+You should find a directory named **universe** (which contains all the planets).
-3. Copy the **universe** directory from step 2 into your app (so now **/path/to/my_app/universe** should exist)
+3. Copy the **universe** directory (from step 2) into your app (so now **/path/to/my_app/universe** should exist)
 4. That's it for the installation!
 You can now use the universe in your application.
 See how in the next section.